In attempting to get (or understand) an annulment, have you been neglected or even hurt by someone in the Church?

 I still feel married and I don’t want an annulment!

+You don't need to seek one, but it would be wise to investigate it anyway, There are many benefits to taking a deep look at what happened: to help with forgiveness, reconciliation, or explaining to the children when they get older.
 If the departing spouse filed for a Decree of Nullity and got one, is the marriage really over?
 Or should the remaining spouse continue to live as married?
 Each person must decide, but only after an honest and careful study of Church teachings, competent spiritual direction, an open mind, and a heart willing to be obedient, accepting and without bitterness.
 Some people freely choose to offer their remaining lives as a gift for their broken family.
 You do not need an annulment to continue to be a happy, holy member of the church community.

 What happens in the annulment process?